-Dr. Chris Duke is Director of the Center for Consumer Choice in Health Care, which seeks to understand and promote how consumers’ individual preferences for care can inform their health care decisions.
-Dr. Duke is also a Senior Analyst with Altarum Institute’s Survey and Patient Engagement Research Group.
+Dr. Chris Duke is Co-Director of Consumer Engagement Programs, which seeks to understand and promote how consumers’ individual preferences for care can inform their health care decisions.
+Dr. Duke is also a Senior Analyst with Altarum’s Survey and Patient Engagement Research Group.
 With a background in social psychology, statistics, and research methodology, Dr. Duke’s research specialty is in understanding how consumers seek and use health care information, patient engagement, and patient satisfaction.

 In collaboration with Wendy Lynch, Brad Smith, and Safeway Health, he helped develop the Altarum Consumer Engagement (ACE) Measure.
 The ACE Measure assesses how engaged patients are with their own health care and successfully predicts many health care-related outcomes, including current health status, health-related lifestyle behaviors, medication adherence, use of preventative care, and willingness to pay for care.